×

 What do expats find most challenging?

 "Expats in Arima, Trinidad and Tobago may find the local dialect challenging to understand, as it is a unique blend of English, African, Indian, and Spanish influences.
 The laid-back, 'island time' attitude can also be a challenge for those used to a more fast-paced, punctual lifestyle.
 The local cuisine, while delicious, can be quite spicy and may take some getting used to for those not accustomed to such flavors.
 Additionally, the high crime rate in certain areas can be a concern for expats.
-Lastly, the hot and humid climate can be difficult to adjust to, especially for those from cooler climates," said one expat who made the move to Arima.
+Lastly, the hot and humid climate can be difficult to adjust to, especially for those from cooler climates," said one expat in Arima.

 Is there a lot of crime in Arima?